Day 15 – Tuesday, February 10, 2026

 Inside the huge tent, after dinner

-Just to nod again to the Chilean people - after pitching my tent, they invited me in, where hot tea and a nice sandwich was waiting for me.
+Just to nod again to the Chilean people – after pitching my tent, they invited me in, where hot tea and a nice sandwich were waiting for me.
 Gracias, such generosity!